amarjayr/TicTacToe/README.md

 * Point system TicTacToe: whoever has the most winning solutions (ex. three in a row) wins.

 ### Beta note:
 Because iOS 10 is still in beta, some game behaviors may not function as expected.
 The iOS simulator also has a bug in generating uuid's, which, in certain circumstances, creates unusual game behavior.
-If you notice any strange behavior, please make a pull request.
+If you notice any strange behavior, please submit an issue.